Thomas H. Smith: Life

 Smith was involved in early experimental matches of Australian Football against Melbourne Grammar School between July–August 1858 and is said to have facilitated the matches as one of three teachers who took part.

 In addition to being involved in the football club, Smith was a cricketer and member of the Melbourne Cricket Club serving on the committee in 1861.

 He was captain of the Melbourne Football club in 1862 during the Caledonian Society games.
-He was also the first captain to take a test away from home when Melbourne played the Geelong Football Club and won.
+He was also the first captain to take a team away from home when Melbourne played the Geelong Football Club and won.

 In 1864 he was suspended from teaching due to his sharp temper and strict discipline before resigning from his position in 1875.
 Smith was involved in the selection committee at Melbourne FC in 1865.

 He moved to South Australia and in 1876, wrote to The Australasian from there to speak out against what he perceived as poor journalism from which had overlooked his role in the foundation of the Melbourne Football Club.

 Details of his life are scant and according to the Melbourne Football Club, it is not known when and where he died.